Covid-19 – Greenland is open!

 - Until 6th March 2022, just fully vaccinated people are allowed to enter Greenland (residents are exempt).
 You must show proof of full vaccination (defined as having all shots for the given vaccine type).
 (Pleasenote that you must have received the vaccination’s final injection at least 14 days prior to travel).

 - People who can show proof of having had COVID-19 between 2-12 weeks prior travel can also travel to Greenland.

 - Kids age 11 and under are exempt regardless of place of the residence.

-- There is no longer a requirement to wear a face mask in public spaces or shops.
+- There are requirement to wear a face mask in public spaces, transport and shops.

-- Also note that vaccination documentation is a requirement for several public places or a negative corona test (if you are not fully vacinated) on visits to restaurants, cafes, sights, tours, and more.
+- Also note that vaccination documentation is a requirement for several public places or a negative corona test (if you are not fully vaccinated) on visits to restaurants, cafes, sights, tours, and travel domestically.